-- Students will be able to describe the behavior of the economy in the short-run and in the long-run - Explain the role of fiscal and monetary policies in the IS-LM model. - Explain the aggregate demand (AD) and aggregate supply model (AS).
+- Students will study fluctuations in a simple, dynamic neoclassical model of the economy. - Students will be able to describe the behavior of the economy in the short-run and in the long-run. - Explain the role of fiscal and monetary policies in the IS-LM model. - Explain the aggregate demand (AD) and aggregate supply model (AS).